-The 3-60 Infantry worked hard refining and establishing the means to fully prepare the battalion's cadre to excel as tactical drill sergeants (as squad leaders and platoon sergeants leading trainees in simulated combat).
 Their experiences were enthusiastically received by the USADSA.
-With 3-60 Infantry's assistance, USADSA staff members immediately identified where they could evolve training and education to produce not only a better drill sergeant but a better NCO who was ready to lead trainees in a tactical environment.
-Similarly, 3-60 Infantry Soldiers worked with LTB to investigate their portfolio and identify where they could assist with the endeavor.
-LTB's offerings, the TRADOC Company Commander and First Sergeant courses and the TRADOC Pre-Command Course, provided other essential venues to educate and market the growing tactical focus in BCT.
+With 3-60 IN's assistance, USADSA staff members immediately identified where they could evolve training and education to produce not only a better drill sergeant but a better NCO who was ready to lead trainees in a tactical environment.
+Similarly, 3-60 IN Soldiers worked with LTB to investigate their portfolio and identify where they could assist with the endeavor.
+LTB's offerings, the TRADOC Company Commander and First Sergeant Course and the TRADOC Pre-Command Course, provided other essential venues to educate on and market the growing tactical focus in BCT.
 LTB developed and refined blocks of instruction to better prepare incoming command teams for the new training environment.
-The efforts with the USADSA and LTB, led by 3-60 Infantry, resulted in institutional change that ensured cadre and leader training evolved at pace with the changing character of war.
+The efforts with the USADSA and LTB, led by 3-60 IN, resulted in institutional change that ensured cadre and leader training evolved at pace with the changing character of war.

 H2F is a powerful weapon in the Soldier's arsenal, the application of which makes them the absolute best versions of themselves possible.
 As the brigade sought to create irreversible change in the mindset of those within the unit, it became apparent that cadre/trainee investment in each of the five H2F domains (Mental, Sleep, Nutritional, Physical, and Spiritual) was necessary to reach peak performance due to the stress created by 72 hours of simulated combat.
 Not only would this prepare them for Forge 2.5 and empower them throughout execution, it would also facilitate post-execution recovery.

-The 2-13 Infantry, in conjunction with the 193^{rd's} H2F Team, led the operationalization of H2F as a missionenhancing element of our Forge 2.5 transition.
-This effort started by immersing our H2F team within the BCT environment throughout the cycle, while simultaneously instituting full five-domain assessments on the brigade's entire cadre population.
+The 2-13 IN, in conjunction with the 193rd's H2F Team, led the operationalization of H2F as a mission-enhancing element of our Forge 2.5 transition.
+This effort started by immersing our H2F team within the BCT environment throughout the cycle while simultaneously instituting full five-domain assessments on the brigade's entire cadre population.
 The assessments educated cadre on their performance blind spots, while the immersion enabled the H2F team to assess the physical and mental demands on both trainees and BCT cadre.
 Once the subject matter experts understood the stressors on both cadre and trainees, they were able to devise a training strategy to increase performance, not just in Forge 2.5 but throughout BCT (see Figure 4).
 This led to many supporting H2F initiatives, all geared towards increasing individual and collective performance, developing a strong sense of a warfighting purpose, increasing confidence through competence, and strengthening the sense of team at every echelon.